erindarrow/erindarrow.github.io/writing.md

 ## Short fiction
 **What the Willow Knows**
-<br>forthcoming in _Once Upon a Moonless Night: Tales of Betrayal, Revenge, and Redemption_ anthology from the Brothers Uber
+<br>forthcoming in _Once Upon a Moonless Night: Tales of Betrayal, Revenge, and Redemption_, Brothers Uber

 **More Than Microscopic**
 <br>_DreamForge Anvil_ Issue 18 (December 2024)